andy-hanson/noze/doc/future.md

 The compiler can already handle constants well; since `type-of<?t>` is a constant, we can eliminate all but one branch of the `match`.
 Similarly, `r.fields` should be a constant, so we should be able to unroll the `each` loop.
-This means that the generated could should ultimately resumble hand-written code.
+This means that the generated could should ultimately resemble hand-written code.

 The ultimate goal is to be able to write a function that takes any iface as input, and hosts it at a URL.
 To be able to do this, it needs to be able to either serialize, or also host, any parameter to the iface.
 This will be hard to write, but would ultimately allow noze to be used for distributed computation.

+There could also be an `any` type consisting of a `data-type type` and `data any-ptr`.
+Using that one can write a `try-cast-any opt ?t(a any)` function.

 ## Linting